-The LLP is reliant on support provided by Lloyds Bank plc ('Lloyds') which is a subsidiary of Lloyds Banking Group plc ('LBG').
+The LLP is reliant on support provided by Lloyds Bank plc ('Lloyds') which is a subsidiary of LBG.
 The members are satisfied that it is the intention of LBG that its subsidiaries, including Lloyds and the LLP, will continue to have access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the financial statements have been prepared on a going concern basis.